brunny-eth/feature-bot/README.md

 ### Commands

 ```
-@featurebot help                         # Show available commands
+@helperbot help                         # Show available commands
-@featurebot status                       # List active feature requests
+@helperbot status                       # List active feature requests
+@helperbot status bd                    # List active BD requests
-@featurebot status all                   # Include completed features
+@helperbot status all                   # Include completed features
+@helperbot status bd all                # Include completed BD requests
-@featurebot update [feature] to [status] # Update feature status
+@helperbot update [request] to [status] # Update feature status
+@helperbot update bd [request] to [status] # Update BD status
 ```

-### Creating a Feature Request
+### Creating Requests

-1. Start a thread in any channel where FeatureBot is present
+1. Start a thread in any channel where HelperBot is present
-2. Mention `@featurebot` in the thread
+2. Mention `@helperbot` in the thread
+   - For feature requests: No special keyword needed
+   - For BD requests: Include "bd" in your message
-3. The bot will save the entire thread context to Notion
+3. The bot will save the entire thread context to the appropriate Notion database
 4. A confirmation message will be posted

 ### Valid Statuses